Shiv2205/Snake-game/README.md

 Old Snake game remade with python using OOP and turtle graphics.

-A MacOS executable is available in "releases."
+A macOS executable is available in "releases."